rubygems/contribute/README.md

 Setup
 =====
+xxx

+I think just documenting the need of a javaScript runtime and suggestion to add either node or

+   therubyracer seems enough.

+xxx

 This is a Rails 3.1 app that is deployed to Heroku.
 Get the app running on your box with: